Arcitectus/Sanderling/Readme.md

 ### Features
 * **safe**: does not inject into or write to the eve online client.
 That is why using it with eve online is not detectable.
 * **accurate & robust**: Sanderling uses memory reading to retrieve information about the game state.
-In contrast to image processing on screenshots, this method won't be thrown off by a noisy background or non-default UI settings.
+In contrast to screen scraping, this approach won't be thrown off by a noisy background or non-default UI settings.
 * **comprehensive**: provides all tools needed to build mining, trading and mission bots.

 ### Requirements